ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

     q = q_0 + q_1 \mathbf{i} + q_2 \mathbf{j} + q_3 \mathbf{k}.
     $$

--   If the following rules are defined, the product between quaternions from the previous slide follows consequently:
+-   If the following rules are defined, the product between quaternions from the previous slide follows directly:

     $$
     \begin{aligned}